Donate to Disaster Relief--2012 Superstorm (Sandy)

 October 29, 2012

-Presbyterian Disaster Assistance (PDA) continues to monitor Hurricane Sandy.
+Presbyterian Disaster Assistance (PDA) continues to monitor Superstorm Sandy.
 Last week, PDA reached out to all mid-councils in the projected path of the storm to encourage them to be prepared, and to let them know that PDA is available for an immediate response upon request.
 The impact and needs will become more clear once the storm makes landfall on the U.S. East coast.

 PDA has called members of the National Response Team (NRT) so they may be of service where needed.
 This includes an NRT member who will serve as a liaison to provide an interface between Presbyterian mid-councils and the American Red Cross.
 PDA has also been in touch with the Presbyterian Health Education and Welfare Association (PHEWA) to see if some of their members may be available to help with needs after the storm hits.